5 Considerations for Your ISO20022 Migration Project

 1. Senior management engagement in the process

 Here we are talking about a point that's fundamental to understand.
 People make companies, and every significant project in a company starts from its people's commitment.
 It's true for digital transformation as it's true also in this case.
-But the engagement should start from the upper management, with decisional power, to give an example and show the rest of the employees the importance of this process for the whole organisation and make everyone feel involved.
+But the engagement should start from the upper management, with decisional power, to give an example and show the rest of the employees the importance of this process for the whole organisation and make everyone feel involved.2.
+The broad impact that goes beyond payments

 While it's natural to associate ISO20022 with the processing of electronic payments and cross-border payments, it is something with a broader impact.
 The migration is going to affect several divisions of the banks, including, for example, trade finance, treasury, and the securities departments.